binarynonsense/comic-book-reader/README.md

 ## Build Notes

-zipfile, an optional dependency of the 'epub' module was giving me errors when builing the program so I had to remove 'epub' and reinstall it with: 'npm install epub --no-optional' to use the pure javascript version.
+zipfile, an optional dependency of the 'epub' module was giving me errors when builing the program so I had to remove 'epub' and reinstall it with 'npm install epub --no-optional' to use the pure javascript version.

 ## License